Kicksaw-Consulting/django-configuration-management/README.md

 This package is intended to be used with a django project, though it's currently not making use of any Django specific features.

-Needless to say, this is very early development.
+Needless to say, this is in very early development.

 ## Install